 Policy & Position Statements

-Geographical restrictions: A remote dispensing site shall not be authorized if a community retail pharmacy is located within 20 miles of the proposed remote dispensing site.
+Geographical restrictions: A remote dispensing site shall not be authorized if a community retail pharmacy is within 20 miles of the proposed remote dispensing site.

-Supply and Demand: Prior to authorizing the license of a remote dispensing site, the Board of Pharmacy shall consider the availability of pharmacists, the population of the community and the community’s need for the service.
-A remote dispensing pharmacy may fill a maximum of 125 prescriptions per day over one year average.
+Supply and Demand: Prior to authorizing the license of a remote dispensing site, the Board of Pharmacy shall consider the availability of pharmacists, the population of the community, and the community's need for the service.
+A remote dispensing pharmacy may fill a maximum of 125 prescriptions per day over one year on average.